Sharps rifle: Rifle cartridges

-Cultural significance
+In popular culture

 In 1990, the Western film Quigley Down Under, Tom Selleck's title character uses a Sharps rifle chambered in the .45-110, also known as the 45-27/8" Sharps.
 Theater Crafts Industry went so far as to say, "In Quigley Down Under, which we did in 1990, the Sharps rifle practically co-stars with Tom Selleck."
 This statement was echoed by gunwriters including John Taffin in Guns and Lionel Atwill in Field & Stream, crediting the film with an impact to rival that of Dirty Harry on the Smith & Wesson Model 29 chambered in .44 Remington Magnum.
 Burt Lancaster's character Valdez in the movie Valdez Is Coming (1971) uses a Sharps rifle with deadly results at almost 1000 yd.
 Also, in the western Billy Two Hats (1974), David Huddleston's character Copeland wounds Gregory Peck's character, Archie Deans, at a far distance.
+Likewise, in 1986's Young Guns, Doc Scurlock (Kiefer Sutherland) carries a Sharps 1874 Cavalry Carbine as his primary weapon.
+The character LaBoeuf carries a Sharps Rifle in film adaptations of the 1968 novel True Grit by Charles Portis.
+In the 2010 Coen brothers adaptation True Grit, Texas Ranger LaBoeuf (played by Matt Damon) carries a Pedersoli-made 1874 Sharps Cavalry Carbine in .45-70 Government, famously praising it as "an instrument of uncanny balance and precision".
+A Sharps buffalo rifle is also featured in the 1969 film version True Grit (Glen Campbell).

 Firearms manufacturers such as Davide Pedersoli and Shiloh Rifle Manufacturing Company have credited these movies with an increase in demand for those rifles.
 As a result of the popularity of the film, a Sharps match is held annually in Forsyth, Montana, known as the "Matthew Quigley Buffalo Rifle Match".
 Originally, a 44 in target was placed at 1000 yd for each shooter, reminiscent of a scene from the movie.
 The match is billed as the "biggest rifle event shooting in Eastern Montana since the Custer Massacre" and has since developed into a two-day competition with eight shots for score on six steel silhouette targets at ranges from 350 to 805 yd.

+In a semi-biographical 2019 novel by Russ Brown titled Miss Chisum, the Sharps M1851 Boxlock is featured as the prize in a shooting competition in Paris, Texas.
+It is won by the notorious Texas Ranger, William 'Bigfoot' Wallace, who goes on to become the mentor to the young cattle baron, John Chisum.
+Later in the novel Wallace comes to Chisum's rescue in a gunfight in San Antonio, resolving the matter with the Sharps.